-The following list outlines 10 ways to reduce your carbon footprint- steps I took as I transitioned from a life on the northwest coast of Canada to volunteering at an eco-resort in the remote Osa Peninsula of Costa Rica.
-Costa Rica is known for its environmental vision, policies and leadership, and Blue Osa Yoga Retreat + Spa is making sure to do it’s part to be sustainable and lead the way as a premier eco-retreat in Costa Rica.
-Though you may not be able to implement all of these things at home, use these tips from Blue Osa for inspiration and take action to reduce your carbon footprint today:
+To help address this, here are 10 effective ways to reduce your carbon footprint—steps I personally took when transitioning from life on the northwest coast of Canada to volunteering at an eco-resort in the remote Osa Peninsula of Costa Rica.
+Known for its environmental leadership, Costa Rica is setting a great example.
+Blue Osa Yoga Retreat + Spa, in particular, is dedicated to sustainability, ensuring it plays an active role as a premier eco-retreat in the country.
+While you may not be able to implement every step at home, use these tips from Blue Osa as inspiration and take action to reduce your carbon footprint today.

 10 Ways to Reduce Your Carbon Footprint